-If your 'lil ones fancy strutting their stuff on a catwalk, or knows how to turn on the charm the minute a camera is pulled out, it may be time to consider child modelling...
+If your little ones know how to turn on the charm the minute a camera is pulled out, it may be time to consider child modelling...

-We’re all guilty of flicking through a glossy mag and proclaiming our own offspring FAR cuter than the kids in the ads, and chances are most of us have dabbled with the idea of getting our dimpled darlings into acting or a spot of modelling in Singapore.
+We’re all guilty of flicking through a glossy mag and proclaiming our own offspring FAR cuter than the kids in the ads.
+Chances are many of you have dabbled with the idea of getting your dimpled darlings into acting or into child modelling in Singapore.
 But what’s it really like putting your little one into the spotlight?
-HoneyKids Ed, Tracy Tristram, is a seasoned mum of models and shares her advice on finding an agency, tips on acing auditions and wise words on how your little one can become a child model in general.
+Ex HoneyKids mum Tracy is a seasoned mother of models and shares her advice on finding an agency, tips on aceing auditions and wise words on how your little one can become a child model in general.
 Time to strike a pose, kids!

 The inside info on creating a child model

-All three of my kids have tried their hands at a spot of modelling and acting, and we’ve certainly learnt a few things along the way.
-My youngest, Rafferty, has been quite successful in the past couple of years with campaigns for Lego, Changi Airport and Benjamin Barker under his belt.
-My elder two, Jack and Angelica, also did a few bits ‘n’ bobs, but despite being just as good looking (in my humble opinion) as their small sibling, they never had anywhere near as much success.
-Turns out that being gorgeous isn’t the only thing necessary to break into the industry.
+All three of my kids have tried their hands at a spot of child modelling and acting in Singapore – we’ve certainly learned a few things along the way.
+Before we left Singapore, my youngest, Rafferty, was quite successful, with campaigns for Lego, Changi Airport and Benjamin Barker under his belt.
+My elder two, Jack and Angelica, also did a few bits ‘n’ bobs, but despite being just as good-looking (in my humble opinion) as their small sibling, they never had anywhere near as much success.
+Turns out that being gorgeous isn’t the only thing necessary to break into the child model industry.
 To be really successful, you need a top-notch attitude (kids AND parents), a bucketload of resilience and a great casting agent to navigate you through the trials and tribulations of your child’s modelling career.
-Here’s what I’ve learnt along the way…
+Here’s what I’ve learned along the way…

-Good models, both adult and children alike, are not judged on looks alone: temperament and personality are just as important for success.
-Even if your child has the face of an angel, they won’t get bookings if they are uncomfortable in front of the camera, shy when speaking with strangers, and reluctant to take direction.
-Mini-models need to show an interest in the business, and it’s crystal clear in auditions and castings when a child is there not out of their own will, but because mum wants them to be there.
-So, before you start signing your kiddos up left, right and centre of the catwalk for a modelling career, do consider whether:
+Good models, both adult and children alike, are not judged on looks alone.
+Temperament and personality are just as important for success.
+Even if your child has the face of an angel, they won’t get bookings if they’re uncomfortable in front of the camera, shy when speaking with strangers, and reluctant to take direction.
+Mini-models need to show an interest in the business, and it’s crystal clear in auditions and castings when a child is there not out of their own will, but because of Mum.
+So, before you start signing your kiddos up for a child modelling career, consider whether they:

-- They will be able to pay attention (possibly lengthy periods of time)
+- are able to pay attention (possibly lengthy periods of time)

-- They actually want to be a model (as opposed to mum wanting them to be a model)
+- actually want to be a model (as opposed to Mum wanting them to be a model).

 Personality comes through on camera, and agents are looking for children who are not only photogenic, but who also bring something special to a captured moment.
 Whether the shoot is photography or film, the job will go to the child who performs the best in the casting audition, and not necessarily to the prettiest face.

 You should also consider how well your child is equipped to handle disappointment.
-The industry is notoriously competitive and ultimately your child might get a lot of knock-backs before a big fat yes makes it all worthwhile.
-My youngest couldn’t care less if he doesn’t bag a job, but my older two used to take it more to heart, before hanging up their modelling boots altogether.
-If you little one tends to get easily deflated, then auditions can be quite a tough gig when they don’t pan out.
-Rafferty gets picked more than the other two did because his confidence makes him stand out at castings.
+The industry is notoriously competitive.
+Ultimately, your child might get a lot of knock-backs before a big fat yes makes it all worthwhile.
+My youngest couldn’t care less if he didn’t bag a job, but my older two took it more to heart.
+If you little one tends to get easily deflated, then auditions can be tough when they don’t pan out.
+Rafferty got picked more because his confidence made him stand out at castings.

 Singapore’s next supermodel?

-If you are serious about your children doing some modelling or acting, signing them up with a casting or modelling agency is imperative.
+If you’re serious about child modelling or acting, signing them up with a casting or modelling agency is imperative.
 Your first contact with an agency should be by mail or email.
 Send two or three colour snaps of your child and include one full-body, and one head shot.
 They do not have to be professionally photographed.
-Within your cover email/letter make sure you include your child’s full name (and yours), age, hair, eye colour, skin tone, clothing size and, of course, your contact details.
+Within your cover email/letter make sure you include your child’s full name (and yours), age, hair, eye colour, skin tone and clothing size.
+And don’t forget your contact details!

-A good agency will be in touch within a week or so with either an invitation for your child to meet with them, or else a polite rejection.
+A good agency will be in touch within a week or so with either an invitation to meet, or a polite rejection.
 The ‘thanks, but no thanks’ are hard, but it does NOT mean that your child is not going to make it as a model.
 It could just be that they do not have the look that particular agency is looking for.

 What can I do to help my child break into the industry?

 Commitment from parents is just as important as how your kids look and perform in front of a camera.
-The agency will be checking that you are happy to chauffeur your small supermodel around Singapore for castings and bookings, and also that you are the kind of parent who will get the best from your kiddo once that camera is rolling.
-Encouraging the kids on set is part and parcel of life as a mini-model’s mum-ager!
-A committed parent with a charismatic child is the perfect package in an agency’s eyes when it comes to signing talent.
+The agency will be checking that you are happy to chauffeur your small supermodel around Singapore for castings and bookings.
+Also, that you’re the kind of parent who will get the best from your kiddo once that camera is rolling.
+Encouraging the kids on set is part and parcel of life as a child model’s mum-ager!
+A committed parent with a charismatic child is the perfect package in an agency’s eyes.

 Timing is also another factor to take into consideration.
 Most shoots and castings will happen during the week, which inevitably means your young superstar may need to miss school, which is not always feasible.
-Likewise, if you are a working parent then you will also have to negotiate time off.
-It can be quite the juggle, and for me it’s been made possible by having a fantastic helper who is fully on board with the casting process and who knows how to handle Rafferty on set should I not be able to be there.
+Likewise, if you are a working parent then you’ll also have to negotiate time off.
+It can be quite the juggle!
+For me, it was possible by having a fantastic helper who was on board with the process and knew how to handle Rafferty on set should I not be able to be there.

 It’s fair to warn you that even if your child gets bookings galore, the money is not going to see you retiring to an island in the South Pacific anytime soon!
-Unless you get booked by a big client, the pay is generally pretty low-ball – and in some cases work will be in return for products (and glory).
+Unless you get booked by a big client, the pay is generally pretty small fry.
+In some cases, work will be in return for products (and glory).
 Is it worth it?
-For us the journey has been an experience that has given my three kids more confidence and a lot of laughs (as well as occasional tears) along the way.
-Rafferty has a natural flair for performing, but Angelica is about ready to hang up her catwalk shoes, and Jack would rather do just about anything in the world than pose in front of a camera (much less actually smile).
+For us, the journey has been an experience that gave my kids more confidence and a lot of laughs.
+Rafferty had a natural flair for performing, but Angelica was soon ready to hang up her catwalk shoes.
+Jack would rather do just about anything in the world than pose in front of a camera (much less actually smile).

 Do open a bank account for your child for when their earnings roll in.
 The jobs may not pay a lot, but over time and with enough of them there will be a nice little nest egg for a special treat.